 Detailed Edit – Recommended for authors who have all the story-level pieces in place but want to ensure the writing is polished.
 This is a thorough sentence-level edit that includes formatting to basic industry standards (or those of a specific agent or publisher) to get your novel ready for submission in addition to copyediting, stylistic editing, and any necessary rewriting.
 Copyediting fixes grammar, usage, spelling, punctuation, typos, and other mechanics of style and also ensures consistency of style.
 Stylistic editing clarifies meaning, eliminates jargon and clichés, smooths language, and adjusts tone.
 Rewriting is based on your content and is kept to a minimum.
 Includes one round of edits along with one round of follow up (in the form of incorporating the author's responses to queries and spot-checking the author's tracked revisions) and a final read.
 The final read is a sweep as a unified whole to try to ensure all revisions have been inputted correctly and you have a clean file ready for submission.
 In general, unless another preference is requested, edits will reflect The Chicago Manual of Style, which is the standard for book publishing.

 Comprehensive Edit - ReVision Editing's signature service!
 This is a substantive edit that combines all the elements of the Detailed Edit (see above) while also addressing elements of narrative technique, such as point of view, narrative distance, dialogue tags and beats, filtering, balancing show and tell, backstory, and info-dumping.
 Other story issues that don't require major revision or rewrites may also be addressed.
-If you have concerns about large-scale issues such as plot or structure, you likely aren't ready for a this level of editing.
+If this is your first draft or you have concerns about large-scale issues such as plot or structure, you likely aren't ready for a this level of editing.
 Comments will be specific and marked directly on the manuscript.
 Includes one round of edits along with two rounds of follow up (in the form of incorporating the author's responses to queries and spot-checking the author's tracked revisions) and a final read.
 The final read is a sweep as a unified whole to try to ensure all revisions have been inputted correctly and you have a clean file ready for submission.
 In general, unless another preference is requested, edits will reflect The Chicago Manual of Style, which is the standard for book publishing.

 Copyediting- Just want the basics?
 A single round of editing to address errors in spelling, punctuation, formatting, and grammar as well as typos, inconsistencies, omissions, and incorrect word usage.